- 02.22.14: Added a new page about Ermah Ge’s Earth Studies Program and CSE

 – Mary Midgley, Gaia: The Next Big Idea

-This site – which includes a web site of pages and a blog, is dynamic and evolving constantly with new posts and updates – describes the educational program developed by me - Alder Stone Fuller- about ‘system sciences’, including Earth System Science or geophysiology.
-The system sciences are a set of principles offering a deep understanding – both rational, intuitive and experiential – of complex, dynamical networks or systems on scales from molecular and cellular to organisms (like you) and societies to Earth’s metabolism and homeostasis, that I call Ermah, what some – notably James Lovelock, the late Lynn Margulis (my friend and greatest mentor), Stephen Harding, Dianne Dumanoski and Mary Midgley – call Gaia.
+This site – which includes evolving pages and a blog – describes the educational program developed by me - Alder Stone Fuller- about ‘system sciences’, including Earth System Science or my preferred term, geophysiology.
+The system sciences are a set of principles offering a deep understanding – both rational, intuitive and experiential – of complex, dynamical networks or systems on scales from molecular and cellular to organisms (like you) and societies to Earth’s metabolism and homeostasis, that I sometimes call Ermah, what some – notably James Lovelock, the late Lynn Margulis (my friend and greatest mentor), Stephen Harding, Dianne Dumanoski and Mary Midgley – call Gaia.
+I do not shy from that name, either, but some in our culture – notably academics and religious people, oddly – do not like it because of its (the name, not the entity) mythical origins.

 To be clear, this site – and all of my work – is about science, not religion nor new age mysticism.
 Yet these are not the standard ‘mechanistic’ sciences of the last 300 years that portrayed nature as a ‘machine’ to be controlled for human benefit.
 Instead, they are new sciences – though often formalizing ancient ideas or principles – that have emerged via the work of leading scientists, including Nobel laureate Ilya Prigogine’s non-equilibrium thermodynamics, Benoit Mandelbrot’s fractals, Edward Lorenz’s butterfly effects, Stephen Wolfram’s new kind of science, theories of emergence and autopoiesis, Lynn Margulis’s symbiogenesis, and James Lovelock’s Gaia theory.
 They offer simple yet elegant and awe-inspiring insights into life, Earth and the nature of reality itself – I’m talking space, time, matter and energy – on scales ranging from quanta to the cosmos.